primer/react/contributor-docs/deprecating-components.md

 ### Removing the deprecated component

 After about 6 months of living in the deprecated bundle, a component is retired/deleted from the codebase.
 This is also a breaking change and Primer team releases it in the upcoming major release.
-At this point, consumers are expected to plan migration work and Primer team annouces the deletion in Primer Changelog as they do for the deprecation.
+At this point, consumers are expected to plan migration work and Primer team announces the deletion in Primer Changelog as they do for the deprecation.

 ## FAQ